-Regular weighing and medical check-ups are the best way to ensure aging-related problems are detected at the earliest opportunity.
+Regular weighing and medical check-ups are the best way to ensure that any problems caused by age are detected at the earliest opportunity.

 Nutrition for aging dogs